woojin-lee713/official_genaiserver_wl/ReadMe.md

 After setting up the environment variables, you can run the project using the following commands:

+To populate the database (if applicable): pixi run populate

 To start the server: pixi run server

-To populate the database (if applicable): pixi run populate
+## Deploy to Dokku
+All the files set in this repository are file ready to be deployed to dokku as all configurations have been made to make it successful.
+In order

 ## Contributing